 3: Ditch The Bread

 This doesn’t have to be tricky.
-Set yourself the goal that each week you will create a bread free lunchbox twice a week.
+Set yourself the goal that each week you will create a bread-free lunchbox twice a week.
 If your child is really resistant, try even cutting back to thin bread or thin wraps.

-Eventually bread will make less of an appearance in their lunch boxes until you get to the point where bread is no longer in the house, or it makes a very rare appearance.
+Eventually, bread will make less of an appearance in their lunch boxes until you get to the point where bread is no longer in the house, or it makes a very rare appearance.
 Some great healthy low carb alternatives to bread are lettuce wraps, cold meat wraps or low carb pizza waffles.

-4: School Lunch Boxes
+4: Healthy School Lunch Boxes

 Start looking at meals in a new way.
 Ignore the marketing hype that certain packaged foods are great for a lunchbox and go back to basics.
-Don’t worry, I’m not even going to suggest you start cutting little animal shapes out of cheese, or creating carrot flowers, we’re all to busy for that.
+Don’t worry, I’m not even going to suggest you start cutting little animal shapes out of cheese, or creating carrot flowers, we’re all too busy for that.

-In the morning rush we want to throw some things together that we know will be eaten and not thrown in the trash can.
+In the morning rush, we want to throw some things together that we know will be eaten and not thrown in the trash can.
 I can’t emphasize this enough, but cook double dinners and have vegetables already sliced in the fridge ready to go.

 5: Involve Your Children